German opposition to EU-U.S. trade deal takes to the streets

 While businesses hope the trade deal will deliver over $100 billion of economic gains on both sides of the Atlantic, opponents fear it will result in European health, consumer safety and environmental standards being reduced.

-Resentment toward the trade deal is further fueled by a general scepticism among Germans toward the United States linked to revelations about U.S. spying on foreign leaders, including Merkel.
+Resentment towards the trade deal is further fuelled by a general scepticism among Germans towards the United States linked to revelations about U.S. spying on foreign leaders, including Merkel.

 While the United States enjoys a mostly positive image among western European nations, Germans are considerably more critical.